 SHOT Show 2020 location

 This 2020 convention will again be held in the Sands Expo Center and Venetian Congress Center.
-The additional exhibition space to be opened up in the MGM Grand Conference Center has, as of this writing, yet to be assigned.
+As of this writing, the additional exhibition space to be opened up in the MGM Grand Conference Center has yet to be assigned.
 If previous years are any guide, the NSSF will soon publish an interactive online map of all exhibitors.
-You’ll be able to find that here: https://shotshow.org/floorplan

 SHOT Show 2020 tickets